Highbury Avenue: History

-North of the Thames River, what would eventually become Highbury Avenue was first laid out as a concession road in the original survey of London Township.
+North of the Thames River, what would eventually become Highbury Avenue was first laid out as a sideroad in the original survey of London Township.
 Mahlon Burwell began this survey in 1810, but its completion was delayed until after the end of the War of 1812.

 Because it connected to the London Asylum (opened 1870, later the London Psychiatric Hospital), the concession road came to be known as the Asylum Side Road.

 However, this name was apparently never official.

 As development in London crept eastward along Hamilton Road in the early 20th century, Highbury Avenue was adopted as the local name of the route near that crossroad as early as 1921.

 It became the official name of the entire route north of the Thames River in late 1928.

-South of the Thames River, no road existed before the 1960s between the present-day Green Valley Road, south of Highway 401, and Power Street, on the north shore of the river.
+South of the Thames River, no road existed before the 1960s between the present-day Green Valley Road, south of Highway 401, and Power Street, on the north bank of the river.

 Plans to widen Highbury Avenue and extend it south to the new Highway 401 emerged in the late 1950s.
 In February 1958, a new four-lane overpass of the CPR north of Dundas Street was opened, replacing an old bridge that had existed since at least 1915.
 This was the first obstacle to widening the entire road as an eastern bypass of London.

 Later in the year, on September 9, Minister of Highways Fred Cass announced that pre-engineering work would begin on the Highbury Avenue extension to Highway 401 the following year.

 A contract to build a bridge over the Thames River was awarded in November 1960.

 Dinsmore Construction of Windsor was awarded a separate contract to grade and pave the extension in April 1962.

 Construction also began that year on an overpass of the CNR tracks north of Trafalgar Street.

 The CNR overpass and Highbury Avenue extension were opened together by a motorcade ceremony on December 9, 1963.

 The extension was built by the Department of Highways (DHO), and was signed as Highway 126 from Wilton Grove Road to Hamilton Road.